Challenges of Generating Structurally Diverse Graphs: Measuring diversity of a set of elements

-When two elements of a set get closer to each other, Energy can become arbitrarily large.
-Such behavior can cause some interpretability problems when we compare the obtained Energy for different algorithms.
-However, we are not aware of measures that do not have this limitation but satisfy the desirable properties.
-Thus, we have chosen the best option available.
-One advantage of Energy is that when it is optimized, the obtained distribution is indeed diverse (see, e.g., Figure~\ref{fig:gamma}).
-In other words, Energy can be degenerate for configurations that are not sufficiently diverse, but for configurations that are reasonably good in terms of Energy (close-to-maximally-diverse configurations — those we are interested in) it behaves exactly as desired.
+Thus, we have chosen Energy as the best option available.
+The advantage of Energy is that when it is optimized, the obtained distribution is indeed diverse (see, e.g., Figure~\ref{fig:gamma}).
+In other words, Energy can be degenerate for configurations that are not sufficiently diverse, but it can be used to compare algorithms that optimize diversity.
 Also, recall that for numerical stability, we add a small constant to the denominator of Energy, so it does not go to infinity in practice.

 Importantly, for the completeness of our study, in Table~\ref{tabl::avg_distance_results} we report the average pairwise distance.
 As discussed above, this measure cannot be used as a function that is optimized by an algorithm since it can lead to degenerate solutions.
 That is why we only use it as an assistive measure and apply it to the sets of graphs obtained by optimizing other objectives.